wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     a = f(a,b,c,d,0xC,3,X); d = f(d,a,b,c,0xD,7,X); c = f(c,d,a,b,0xE,11,X); b = f(b,c,d,a,0xF,19,X)
 ```

+Since `f` modifies the message word list `X` in place, we just have to execute
+this block and by the end of it our round-one massage will be complete.

-That's all it takes.
-Once we're satisfied with our massage, we pack the message
+Once we're satisfied with our massage, we pack the message back up into bytes
-back up into bytes and return it:
+and return it:

 ```python
     return b''.join(struct.pack("<I", word) for word in X)
 ```

-# Finding Collisions
+That's right - that really is all it takes.

+# Applying the Message Differential

+The massage function we just wrote takes arbitrary length-64 bytestrings and
-This massage gives us promising candidate messages `M`.
-To check whether we have
+returns promising candidate messages `M`.
+To check whether `M` is part of a
-a collision, we have to be able to compute `M'`, aka `M xor D`.
+collision, we have to be able to compute `M'`, aka `M + D`.

 The differential modifies three message words: the first, the second, and the
 12th.
 We can encode these words' indices and their internal differentials like